gentry-php/gentry/README.md

 Both `src` and `tests` can be either absolute, or relative to the root - hence `"/path/to/root/src"` could be simplified to just `"src"`.

-### string|array `includePath` ###
-The `"includePath"` option specifies optional `set_include_path` values to set before attempting to test anything.
-If omitted or empty, the defaults are used.

-You can pass either a single string or an array of values.
-Note that these values are passed verbatim to PHP's `set_include_path` function and should thus be resolvable from the current path.

 ### string|array `bootstrap` ###
 The path(s) to file(s) ("bootstrapper(s)") every piece of code in your application needs.
 This is usually something that would reside in an `index.php`